Silver Group – Your proven smoke ventilation experts

 Ventilation Systems and AOVs

-These smoke ventilation systems open mechanically when triggered by stimuli from heat or smoke detectors – their primary function being to allow for natural ventilation of air and smoke as part of an optimised fire safety system.
-Silver Group working in partnership with SE Controls, the UK’s leading manufacturer of smoke ventilation controls, are able to design, install and provide ongoing maintenance for all types of smoke ventilation and heat exhaust systems for buildings.
-These innovative systems have ranged from commercial to multi-occupancy residential as well as local authority projects.
+Silver Group work in partnership with SE Controls, the UK’s leading manufacturer of smoke ventilation systems.
+As such, we are able to design, install and maintain all types of smoke ventilation and heat exhaust systems for buildings.
+These innovative systems are used across a wide range of commercial and multi-occupancy residential buildings, as well as local authority projects and visitor attractions.

-This European standard requires that natural smoke and heat exhaust ventilators installed as a components of a natural smoke and heat exhaust system are CE marked and meet the Construction Products Regulations.
+This European standard requires that the CE mark is on all components of an AOV system.
+All natural smoke and heat exhaust ventilators components should also meet the Construction Products Regulations.
 For the products to meet this approval, they must have passed many rigorous tests.
-Regardless of the repeated tests in extreme hot and cold temperatures, with snow and high winds as additional factors, the vents must suffer no more than a 10% loss in aperture of opening.
-They operate with 60 seconds on activation.
+Extreme hot and cold, snow and high winds and additional factors are all used.
+The vents must suffer no more than a 10% loss in aperture of opening and must operate with 60 seconds on activation.